lacht/lacht.github.io/README.md

 In software architecture and design, I have learned that in order to develop a piece of software all steps must be conceptualized prior to any actual coding taking place.
 This high-level conceptualization identifies all use-case scenarios and then maps them out using a UML diagram to provide an understanding of how the new application will fit into the current framework.
 This type of design planning requires excellent communication with the stakeholders and end-users in order to identify all of the requirements, including any possible architectural framework changes, necessary for the new application to be successfully implemented.

-Throughout all of my classes, I have experienced the importance of collaborating within a team environment to successfully complete assignments and/or projects.
+The importance of collaboration within a team environment was key to successfully completing assignments and/or projects.
 All of my classmates lived in different regions of the country which made effective communication all the more important.
-Being able to communicate and share with other team members not only can provide a higher quality outcome for an application, but it can also expand the knowledge base for the whole group as well.
+Being able to communicate and share with other team members not only can provide a higher quality outcome for an application, but it can also expand the knowledge base for the whole group.

 Below you will find several artifacts that I have included with this portfolio.
 They demonstrate the level of my learning progression.